-2. Pack essentials separately in a clear bin.
+Moving Tip #2: Pack essentials separately in a clear bin

 “When one new thing enters the house, another item leaves.
 If you can’t stick with this rule, and I understand it is not easy, then I suggest you make periodic sweeps and take at least a small bag to your favorite charity 4 times a year,” suggests Suzanne O’Donnell, the Professional Organizer behind My LA Organizer.

-3. Color code and label boxes as you pack.
+Moving Tip #3: Color code and label boxes as you pack

 The beauty of this system is that anyone helping you move can know exactly which room the box should be placed in.
-Then, when you need some cereal bowls the next morning, you know which box will contain them without opening ten different kitchen boxes.
+Then, when you need some cereal bowls the next morning, you know which box will contain them.

-You can save yourself some of the hassle of dealing with grumpy landlords when you take photos of your new, empty place before you move in and out of your old, empty place.
+You can save yourself some of the hassle of dealing with grumpy landlords when you take photos of your new, empty place.
 You will then have visual proof in case you need to settle any potential disputes.

 - Create a list of items and belongings that can be packed ahead of time.
-Also create a list of items you want to donate, this will really clean up your space when you move into your new apartment.
+Create a list of items you want to donate.
+This will really clean up your space when you move into your new apartment.

 - Start early in the day and enlist the help of all your neighbors.
 There is no one that is going to want to help you move after 5pm.
 They are all used to going home and relaxing so don’t mess up their routine!
-Start early around 8am or 9am when it is not to early for folks to wake up but gives you plenty of time to get things moved in before the end of the work day.
+Start early around 8am or 9am.

 - Before the big moving day, find time to pack up your mother-in-law’s china plates, rare art collectibles, dutch clog collection, your prized turtleneck collection, souvenirs, and whatever else adorns your walls.
 That way those who come to help don’t have to help you pack them and possibly break them.